Join irreducible semigroups: Non-

-The identities satisfied by~$S$ are axiomatized by~\eqref{id: N2IjLZbarop basis} \cite[Proposition~26.1]{LZ15}.
-It is easily deduced from the proof of this result that any identity violated by~$S$ is also violated by one of the following subsemigroups of~$S$:
+\begin{proof} Let $T_6 = \{a,b,c,d,e,f\}$ be the semigroup given in Table~\ref{Tab: T6}.
+The identities satisfied by~$T_6$ are axiomatized by~\eqref{id: N2IjLZbarop basis} \cite[Proposition~26.1]{LZ15}.
+It is easily deduced from the proof of this result that any identity violated by~$T_6$ is also violated by one of the following subsemigroups of~$T_6$: